 Activities for these programs may include, but are not limited to, benchmarking, Energy Star certification of public facilities, training, sponsorships, guidance documents, and energy project implementation.
 These activities encourage cost effective energy upgrades that reduce operating costs for building owners, support community development and local job creation, and free up capital for long-term reinvestment in communities and businesses.

-The Michigan Energy Office is offering financial assistance for workshops, conferences, or other events that increase awareness of energy efficiency (EE) and/or renewable energy (RE) technologies, applications, opportunities, and best practices in Michigan.
+The Office of Climate and Energy is offering financial assistance for workshops, trainings, conferences, or other events that increase awareness of energy efficiency (EE) and/or renewable energy (RE) technologies, applications, opportunities, and best practices in Michigan.